Are you struggling to break up with someone?

 I had been in a relationship with this person for almost eight years.
 For the longest time, I had assumed we would spend the rest of our lives together.

 But recently, it had gotten unbearable.
-She was clearly not happy, and I was clearly not happy.
-So, I decided to call it quits, to spare both of us more unnecessary pain.
+She was clearly not happy in the relationship anymore and was letting out her frustration on me.
+So, I decided to call it quits.

 But then I backslid.
 We had sex again.
 Not one time, but several times.
 She started seeing other people.
 I got jealous.
-Hundreds of phone calls.
-Late nights.
+Accusations.
 Tears.
+Late-night phone calls.
 The whole shebang.

-It was a trainwreck of my own making.
+It was a trainwreck of a breakup.
 When it was finally over (after about a year), I vowed to never let this happen again.
 I would learn how to walk away from someone you love.

 And I did.

-Like with learning any new skill set, the first attempts weren’t perfect.
-It took me several relationships to get this “right.”
-But eventually, it got to the point where I was able to separate my emotions from my decision-making and have a clean break.
+As with any new skill set, the first attempts weren’t perfect.
+It took me several relationships to get it “right.”
+But eventually, it got to the point where I was able to keep my emotions in check and have a clean break.

 Don’t get me wrong, it is still painful.
-Cutting ties with somebody you once loved (or still love) will always be.
-But it can be managed in a way that you both are able to move on and be happy again in the future, without loathing each other.
+Cutting ties with somebody you love always will be.
+But it can be handled in a way that you are both able to move on, without loathing each other.

 Here is how to do it.